From: Skybox Imaging

 About Skybox Imaging

-Skybox Imaging (Skybox) designs and builds microsatellites and cloud services that provide global customers easy access to reliable and frequent high-resolution images of the Earth via a scalable web-based platform.
+Skybox Imaging (Skybox) provides global customers easy access to reliable and frequent high-resolution images of the Earth by designing and building microsatellites and cloud services.
 By operating the world's first coordinated microsatellite constellation, Skybox aims to empower commercial and government customers to make more informed, data-driven decisions that will improve the profitability of companies and the welfare of societies around the world.
 Founded in Silicon Valley in 2009, Skybox is backed by leading venture firms and comprised of internet and aerospace professionals.
 For more information, visit www.skybox.com.

 # # #